Lunch Police: Should Educators Get Involved?

-“Turns out [the student] was a really picky eater and wouldn’t touch anything except dry cereal,” explains Marks.
+“Turns out [the student] was a really picky eater and wouldn’t touch anything except dry cereal,” Marks explains.
 It was either she eats dry cereal at school, or nothing at all.
 “One day, another kid took out nine cookies!
-I said ‘Just have two.
-Pack the rest up,’” Marks says.
-“And I called his parents too.
+I said, ‘Just have two.
+Pack the rest up.’
+And I called his parents too.
 Turns out Mom didn’t know.”

-Lunchbox policing and food bans have been a hot topic in the past couple years.
-There have been news reports, editorials, and blog posts written about apple bans, treat bans, teachers not allowing students to eat certain foods or sending home notes a
+Lunch box policing and food bans have been a hot topic in the past couple years.
+There have been news reports, editorials, and blog posts written about apple bans, treat bans, teachers not allowing students to eat certain foods or sending home notes about appropriate snacks.

-bout appropriate snacks.
 One school in the Peel region of Ontario banned chocolate in any form because of a staff member’s reaction to the smell.
 A primary school in Tasmania, Australia, banned candy canes.
 Another primary school in Lancashire, UK, banned birthday cakes.

 In 2014, the U.S. Department of Agriculture issued rules that ban schools from offering any type of junk food for sale—even vending machines.
-A whole school district in Illinois took it one step further this school year and banned all food from classroom celebrations, like Valentines and birthdays.
+A whole school district in Illinois took it one step further this school year and banned all food from classroom celebrations, like Valentine’s Day and birthdays.

 “The ideal [situation] is to have balanced food groups,” says Aviva Allen, family and children’s nutritionist in Toronto.
 “But there are so many reasons why that might not be happening.”
 Maybe produce prices are through the roof and the parents chose to pay the utility bill that month instead of buying spinach and broccoli.

 It’s important to also remember that the small window of time at lunch may not represent the whole picture.
-“Just seeing that little snippet of them in the day is not enough to make a judgment,” Allen stresses.
+“Just seeing that little snippet of [students] in the day is not enough to make a judgment,” Allen stresses.
 “There are so many factors.
 And maybe they ate a totally balanced breakfast then go home and eat a full, balanced dinner.”

 Allen’s main concern is inadvertently causing a child to feel ashamed about something that is likely beyond their control, especially for younger students.
 “If a teacher starts policing their food, telling them that what they’re eating is bad, they may feel shamed.
 And then if the teacher sends home a note, it may shame the parent,” she says.

 Allen also worries that teaching kids about what’s right and wrong in a diet at school may conflict with a family’s values or choices.
 “The Canada food guide [recommends eating] dairy, but maybe the family is dairy-free,” she explains.
 They may be lactose-intolerant or perhaps refrain from dairy products for religious reasons.
 “It may create confusion.”

 Instead of teaching specific nutrition guidelines, Marks tries her best to focus on the importance of balance.
 She is adamant that her students should eat healthy food first, and then their treats.
-“If they want to get out their chips and Bear Claws and fruit roll up, I say ‘no way, that’s for after lunch.’”
+“If they want to get out their chips and Bear Claws and Fruit Roll-Up, I say, ‘No way, that’s for after lunch.’”
 She explains those snacks are mainly salt and sugar and should be eaten after a proper lunch.

 She also switched cookie providers so they were allergy-safe; but they also contained better ingredients and less packaging.
 Then the lunch program stopped offering pop.
 “We kept the juice for now,” Allen admits.
 “It’s just two days out of the month.
-And this is really about teaching the kids about balance—it’s okay to have pizza once in a while and you can have a vegetable with it.”
+And this is really about teaching the kids about balance—it’s OK to have pizza once in a while and you can have a vegetable with it.”

 Simply telling kids what’s healthy and what’s not doesn’t always do the trick.
 Experience over time and understanding where products come from are large aspects of developing healthy eating habits.
 Jessica Jones is a science educator at a high school in West Vancouver.
 She does a lot of her teaching in a lab, so no food is allowed.

 “In theory, it’s nice to talk about nutrition, but it’s very tricky,” Allen cautions.
 “There should definitely be food and nutrition education.
-I’m all for learning about how food is grown and where it comes from in nature and how it’s so great for us without shaming or judging.”
+I’m all for learning about how food is grown and where it comes from in nature and how it’s so great for us, without shaming or judging.”

-So how should you broach the topic of health and nutrition without becoming the lunchbox constable?
+So how should you broach the topic of health and nutrition without becoming the lunch box constable?
 Allen highly recommends getting down to the root of food.
-“Lessons about where food comes from and how it is prepped will more likely inform long-term decisions and it doesn’t involve judging them based on what they’re bringing.”
+“Lessons about where food comes from and how it is prepped will more likely inform long-term decisions and it doesn’t involve judging [students] based on what they’re bringing.”
 Maybe a field trip to a nearby farm is an option, or perhaps a community farmer’s market.

 Not all schools have the luxury of planting an educational garden or travelling to a farm or fresh market, but there are alternative ways to experience food in a classroom.
 Students could plant and grow sprouts and veggies inside as part of a science experiment.
 They could also celebrate and explore culture and nationalities through food.
 Kids could work on geography by researching what grows where, why, and what are the weather and land conditions.
 They could even make butter in a jar as part of a history lesson on pioneers.

-Jones finds that a good method with her older students is to ask them at the beginning of the year to reflect on their eating and sleeping habits and talk about overall health.
-“That’s done at every grade in the sciences,” Jones says.
+Jones finds that a good method with her older students is to ask them at the beginning of the year to reflect on those habits and talk about overall health.
+“That’s done at every grade in the sciences,” she says.
 There are countless studies and research that dive into the relation between decreased cognitive function after ingesting high levels of sugar, fats, and salts.